Home > Resources > FAQs & GUIDES

 Legal jargon can make the Family Law process frustrating and confusing.
 We provide this Glossary to help you deal more easily and effectively with your lawyer and the court process.

-A written statement of fact that its author swears to be true.
-This document is the equivalent of evidence given verbally in court: it must be the truth, the whole truth, and nothing but the truth.
+A written statement of fact that its author swears or affirms to be true.
+This document is the equivalent of evidence given verbally in court and must be truthful.

-A court hearing (usually in a superior court) held to challenge the outcome of a previous decision.
+A hearing in a superior court to challenge the outcome of a previous decision.

 A document filed with the court stating what you want it to decide on a final basis.